Galt Core Heritage Conservation District Project

 Study area

 The area that was evaluated as part of the the Galt Core Heritage Conservation District Study included all of the lands east of the Grand River, south of Park Hill Road, west of Wellington Street and north of Concession Street.
 After being evaluated, the authors of the study recommended a revised boundary for the proposed district that excluded the lands north east of the intersection of Ainslie Street and Thorne Street, and those south east of the intersection of Water Street and Thorne Street.
 The recommended district boundary and the original study area boundary are mapped below.
-This boundary was chosen because The recommended boundary outlined below was chosen because it includes an expression of:
+This boundary was chosen because the recommended boundary outlined below was chosen because it includes an expression of:

 • Key portions of the river valley edges;